 Over the years several more repeaters came online, some changed frequency, and some ceased operation.
 On August 16, 1998 at the Salina Hamfest, Lowell Vonada (K0MXJ), now a silent key, called a meeting of the trustees of the linked repeaters and other interested parties to discuss the future of the link system.
 We also voted on a name.

 Today it is known as The K-Link Repeater System.
-The 444.850 repeater, now in Minneapolis, and the Lincoln 147.195 are the only two repeaters that have been continuously part of K-Link and the original link system since the inception.
+The 444.850 repeater, now in Minneapolis, is the only repeater that has been continuously part of K-Link and the original link system since the inception.